karlmdavis/justdavis-karl/_posts/2016-05-12-easy-peasy-maven-central.md

 Last week, I needed to push some tiny little open source projects of mine to Maven Central.
 I'd been avoiding this because I figured it'd be a huge hassle.
 Turns out, no: it's easy!

-Pretty much everything you need to know is documented in detail here: [The Central Repository: Apache Maven](http://central.sonatype.org/pages/apache-maven.html).
+Pretty much everything you need to know is documented in detail here: [The Central Repository: OSSRH Guide](http://central.sonatype.org/pages/ossrh-guide.html).
 In short, though, the process goes like this:

 1. File a ticket with the OSSRH project requesting a new repo.
     * The ticket I filed for this is [OSSRH-22242](https://issues.sonatype.org/browse/OSSRH-22242), which they resolved in **less than an hour**!
 Wow.